Sivome/Sivome.github.io/_posts/2019-03-02-Proteomics-with-OMSSA.md

 So, the goal of the software is to find these small pieces M, MS, then stitch them to MSHHWGYGK and use background information to see which protein does the peptide (MSHHWGYGK) match to.
 This background information is generally given to the program in the form of a fasta file, or a formatted fasta file in the case of OMSSA using makeblastdb.

-All this can be found in my git repo here: https://github.com/viswam78/searchOMSSA/tree/master/OMSSA_setup Also, CA2.fasta.p* are the files created by makeblastdb using the input CA2.fasta
+All this can be found in my [git repo](https://github.com/viswam78/searchOMSSA/tree/master/OMSSA_setup)
+Different variants of the fasta file, such as CA2.fasta.p* are the files created by makeblastdb.
+This goes as input to OMSSA as well.

 Let's run the program (finally!)